Skip to main content

 Assistant Scientist, Health Policy and Management

-Hossein Zare is an expert regarding policy evaluation and measuring racial/ethnic and economic health inequalities, police violence, and neighborhood and place based disparities on policing and health outcomes.
+Hossein Zare is an expert regarding policy evaluation and measuring racial/ethnic and economic health inequalities, police violence, and neighborhood and place-based disparities in policing and health outcomes.

 Contact Us